QuelTipo/exam-scheduler/ExamSchedulerTestCases/tcREADME.txt

 Tests H1 and H4.
 26 students all taking the same four courses.
 The examLength for the course MATH265 is set at 3, but the session length is 2 for each of the four available sessions.

+***  tc05.txt  ***
+This case should give a solution, but will have at least one violation of soft constraint 3